-Circles and ellipses are geometric primitives, that can be used as object shapes, or building blocks for more complex shapes.
-In VectorStyler, circles and ellipses can have multiple concentric bands (by default there is only one).
+Circles and ellipses are parametric shapes, that can be used as object shapes, or building blocks for more complex shapes.
+In VectorStyler, circles and ellipses can have multiple concentric bands (by default, there is only one).

 Ellipses can be drawn using the Ellipse tool from the application toolbox.
 To draw an ellipse:

 - Select the Ellipse tool from the toolbox.

 - Press the mouse on a starting location on the canvas, and drag to create an ellipse.

 - Hold the Shift key to restrict the ellipse into a circle.

 - Hold the Control key to draw a centered ellipse.

 If the document view is rotated, the ellipse will be drawn with the opposite rotation angle to the view.
 This allows the creation of ellipses using a default rotation, by rotating the view first.